jfarseneau/ghost-docker/README.md

 Get the image by running:
 `sudo docker pull thejf/ghost`

 This image has a custom config which requires a number of environment variables to tailor it to your needs.
+[This is the config it uses](https://gist.github.com/TheJF/6979674).
 The required environment variables are:
 `GHOST_HTTP_URL`, `MAIL_FROMADDRESS`, `MAIL_SERVICE`, `MAIL_USERNAME`, `MAIL_PASSWORD`

 These must be configured as part of the run command.
 If you wanted to run a Ghost container as a daemon, you would type: